GlobalBoost/ord-globalboost/docs/src/faq.md

 These serial numbers are large numbers, like this 804766073970493.
 Every satoshi, which is ¹⁄₁₀₀₀₀₀₀₀₀ of a bitcoin, has an ordinal number.

-Does ordinal theory require a side chain, a separate token, or changes to Bitcoin?
+Does ordinal theory require a side chain, a separate token, or changes to GlobalBoost?
 ----------------------------------------------------------------------------------

 Nope!
 Ordinal theory works right now, without a side chain, and the only token